 [Section 41J inserted by No. 24 of 1987 s.
 8 3; amended by No. 73 of 1995 s.
 41.]

 41K.
-Certain information to be made available
+Tenants etc. entitled to certain information from Corporation

 Where a person is liable, pursuant to an agreement with the owner of any land, for payment of the whole or a portion of the charges that are payable in respect of that land, he shall be entitled, upon written request, to be informed by the Corporation of the total of such charges payable in respect of the land together with any apportionment made by the Corporation of such charges.